-As a Board member, you will be involved in strategic and financial planning and monitoring, personnel and workforce management, programs and services, community events, fundraising, branding and marketing.
-Very soon you will learn more about your role and specific responsibilities from your Local Director, the Regional Director and a range of resources.
+Depending on your Board type, as a Board member, you may be involved in one or more of the following activities: strategic and financial planning and monitoring, personnel and workforce management, programs and services, community events, fundraising, branding and marketing.
+Very soon you will learn more about your role and specific responsibilities from your Local Director and the VDSS Regional Director.